“If solutions within the system are so impossible to find, then maybe we should change the system itself.”

 As we’ve seen in the chapter on campaign finance, incumbents often have a significant financial advantage over their challengers.
 Political Action Committees and wealthy individuals have numerous incentives to donate to incumbents.
 This has enormous implications for how a challenger might mount a campaign, since campaign commercials are expensive to produce, air time is expensive to purchase, effective websites that provide continually updated information and allow people to donate are expensive to set up and maintain, electoral consultants are expensive to hire, and so on.
 Sheila Krumholz from the Center for Responsive Politics said something in 2006 that is just as sobering when read today: “A challenger who spent less than a million dollars technically had zero chance of winning.”
 (5) More than half of House races feature one candidate spending at least $10 for every $1 spent by the challenger.
 We call these financially uncompetitive races.
 (6)

 Incumbents benefit greatly from name recognition and positive media coverage.
 Incumbents usually enjoy a name recognition advantage over their challengers.
-When this is the case, the challenger has to spend considerable money—which he probably doesn’t have—trying to build up name recognition in the state or district.
+When this is the case, the challenger has to spend considerable money—which they probably don’t have—trying to build up name recognition in the state or district.
 Any incumbent who manages to stay out of scandal is virtually guaranteed positive coverage in the local media.
 This is especially true of local television coverage, which tends to focus on staged events at which the incumbent appears at events such as a local conference on aging, a local pro-am golf tournament, or a construction ground-breaking for which the incumbent helped secure the funds.
 Rarely does local media focus on how incumbents vote on key issues and how those votes affect real people.

 Representatives and senators are given allowances every year to cover their expenses.
 Representatives have a Members’ Representational Allowance and Senators have an Office Personnel and Office Expense Account.
 (8) Generally speaking, these allowances vary from one congressman to the next based on how far their district is from Washington, rent in their district, and so forth.
 They use this money to hire staff in both their Washington and their local district or state office.
 Congressional staff spend much time on constituent service, which refers to troubleshooting and problem solving for their constituents.
 By being in a position to solve problems for their constituents, congressional members generate positive feelings that challengers cannot.
 In addition, constituent-service benefits ripple through many people via word of mouth.
 This is an advantage for incumbents that most challengers cannot match.